cotid-qualabs/microfrontends_demo/README.md

 # Micro FrontEnds Demo
 This is a simple demo project, created to understand how to connect different applications with Module Federation using a Micro FrontEnd architecture.

-Remotes applications where hosted on aws, but they can be ran locally the same way as the host application.
+Remotes applications were hosted on aws, but they can be ran locally the same way as the host application.

 ### Run Project